Neutral / cushion / high arch

 This expert has been verified by RunRepeat.
 Reviews are neutral, unbiased and based on extensive testing.

-Need for Speed with Fli-Lyte 2
+Need for speed with Topo Athletic Fli-Lyte 2

 This is the moment we have all been waiting for!
 Finally, a road running shoe that has been constructed with human anatomy and biomechanics in mind.